 NOTE: This lesson plan is designed for three sessions.
 You may follow the suggested schedule or re-schedule the lesson parts for three sessions as you consider more appropriate.

-Materials: White/blackboard, CD player, flash cards for famous cities in
+The First Se sion Teaching & Practicing Language Functions Materials: White/blackboard, CD player, flash cards for famous cities in

 Iran; Map of Iran.

 Interaction: Teacher-Students (T-S), Students (Ss) in pairs/groups